Chapter 13: Safety, Health and Worker's Compensation

 Any scheduled work days you miss during the first seven (7) consecutive calendar days following the incident must be covered by your sick or vacation leave, if available, or are unpaid.
 On day eight (8) of an absence, workers' compensation benefits begin, if your claim has been determined to be compensable.
 On day fourteen (14) of your absence, workers' compensation benefits are retroactively paid for any work days missed during the first seven (7) consecutive days following the incident.

-Workers' compensation benefits are paid at the wage replacement ratio of approximately 66-2/3% and are tax free.
+Workers' compensation benefits are paid by the insurance carrier at the wage replacement ratio of approximately 66-2/3% and is not considered taxable income.
 If you wish to increase the benefit to 100% of pay, you may do so by using accrued sick or vacation leave.
-You must contact the Employee Relations Manager to make the necessary arrangements.
+You must contact Human Resources to make the necessary arrangements.

 When you file an incident report, you will be given a blue wallet card with the name and address of the College's workers' compensation insurance carrier.
-For verified worker's compensation injuries or illnesses, DO NOT send the bills or invoices for your medical treatment to the Human Resources office or the Worth Health Center.
-Send such bills and any receipts for your out-of-pocket expenses directly to the College's workers' comp insurance carrier at the address listed on the blue wallet card.
+For verified worker's compensation injuries or illnesses, please do not send the bills or invoices for your medical treatment to the Human Resources office.
+Any medical expenses and any receipts for your out-of-pocket expenses should be sent directly to the College's workers' comp insurance carrier at the address listed on the blue wallet card.

-If you are on a workers' comp leave, it is your responsibility to remain in contact with your supervisor, the Employee Relations Manager, the Director of the Worth Health Center and with the insurance carrier's coordinator.
+If you are on a workers' comp leave, it is your responsibility to remain in contact with your supervisor, Human Resources, and with the insurance carrier's coordinator.
 You must return their phone calls within one business day.

 A statement from your health care provider certifying your ability to return to work will be required before you may return to your regular duties.
-A copy of the release should be sent to the Employee Relations Manager in Human Resources.
+A copy of the release should be sent to the Human Resources office.

-If you are released to return to work with restrictions (e.g., lifting restrictions) that prevent you from performing your usual duties, the Employee Relations Manager will contact your supervisor to discuss the possibility of an "alternate duty" assignment.
+If you are released to return to work with restrictions (e.g., lifting restrictions) that prevent you from performing the duties of your position, the Human Resources Manager will contact your supervisor to discuss the possibility of an "alternate duty" assignment.
 If "light duty" is not available in your department, you may be assigned to a suitable alternate position in another department temporarily until released for full duty.

-The College is committed to providing faculty and staff with a safe environment free from threats, intimidation and violence as described in this policy.
+The College is committed to providing faculty, staff and students with a safe environment free from threats, intimidation and violence as described in this policy.
 The College relies on its managers, supervisors and employees to be alert to the existence of threatening or violent behavior by employees or non-employees (vendors, applicants, visitors, spouses, etc.) against self, others, College property, or property on campus belonging to others.
 The College will take prompt and appropriate action whenever a safety concern arises.

 Threatening behavior is defined as an expressed or implied threat to interfere with an individual's health or safety, or with the property of the College, or property on College premises belonging to others, which causes a reasonable apprehension or fear that such harm or injury is about to occur.
 Examples of threatening behavior include, but are not limited to: